RyshchukDmytro/Read-Me-First/README.md

 * [Morse](https://github.com/RyshchukDmytro/Morse) - Project in progress: an app for encoding/decoding Morse code, complete with sound playback and light flashing functionality.

+* [CustomSwiftUIMap](https://github.com/RyshchukDmytro/CustomSwiftUIMap) - Map application where I utilized prerecorded data to display several spots on the map.
+The app demonstrates basic map integration, data visualization, and user interaction with map annotations.

+* [TodoList](https://github.com/RyshchukDmytro/TodoList) - TODO list application where you can manage your tasks efficiently.
+The app provides basic functionality with a clean and user-friendly interface.

 Feel free to explore these projects, and don’t hesitate to reach out if you have any questions or would like more details about my professional work!